Prosper Debt Consolidation Review

 In 2005, Prosper was the first company to bring lending to the peer-to-peer (P2P) marketplace.
 P2P marketplaces (i.e. Airbnb, Uber) offer individuals a place to exchange goods and services.
-Think of Prosper as more of a middleman than a lender; instead of financial entities like banks and credit unions, peer-to-peer lending matches borrowers with people interested in investing … well, that’s how things started anyway.
+Think of Prosper as more of a middleman than a lender.
+Peer-to-peer lending matches borrowers with people interested in investing.
+Well, that’s how things started anyway.

-The reality is your debt consolidation loan will be financed through a combined effort of retail investors and (mostly) financial institutions.
+The reality is your debt consolidation loan will be financed through Webbank, an online lender, and Prosper investors help fund the loans, but funneled through the bank.

 - Type of Debt Relief – Debt Consolidation Loan